-The term 'Strangle' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Strangle' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A strangle is a strategy in which traders buy or sell calls and puts which are very slightly out of the money at the same time.
 They must have the same expiration dates but typically have different strike prices.
 The long version of this strategy provides a limited amount of risk and unlimited profit potential.

 It makes money if the traders are convinced that the stock or index which underlies the options contracts will move aggressively to one side or the other and experience substantial volatility in the short term.
 A long strangle is also known as a debit spread, since the traders pay out a net debit in order to establish the trade.